 During the orientation period at the beginning of the semester, each student will sing or play for the faculty a piece of representative repertoire in their chosen applied performance medium.
 An accompanist will be provided if necessary.
 This hearing is not an audition, per se.
 Rather, it is an opportunity for demonstrating one's level of accomplishment in his/her chosen performance medium.
+An opportunity to demonstrate piano proficiency is provided during the orientation period at the beginning of a student's SEBTS matriculation.
+Music Students are required to be enrolled in piano lab or private piano study until piano proficiency is passed.

-Master of Divinity with Church Music students must complete the 41 credit hour M.Div.
-Foundational Core, a 52 hour specialization, and 3 elective hours with an overall GPA of 2.0 or better.
+Master of Divinity with Church Music students must complete the 42 credit hour M.Div.
+Foundational Core, a 52 hour specialization, and 2 elective hours.
 As a part of applied study in voice/organ/keyboard, each student will present a recital.
-Voice majors are expected to complete a keyboard proficiency requirement; organ and keyboard majors are expected to complete a proficiency requirement in voice.
-In addition to piano and vocal proficiency all M.Div./C.M. students must complete a sight-singing/eartraining proficiency.
+Voice majors are expected to complete a keyboard proficiency requirement; organ and keyboard majors are expected to complete a proficiency requirement in voice.† In addition to piano and vocal proficiency all M.Div./C.M. students must complete a sight-singing/eartraining proficiency.
 Further information about the recital and proficiency requirements are available in the "Handbook for Church Music Students" issued during orientation.
 In their final semester of study, church music students will have an exit interview conducted by the music faculty.